Kaiwhakaako Māori teach in te reo Māori at primary and secondary schools.

 Kaiwhakaako Māori usually earn

-Pay for kaiwhakaako Māori varies depending on qualifications, experience and the type of school they teach at.
+Pay for kaiwhakaako Māori depends on their qualifications, experience and the type of school they teach at.

 What you will do